-My daughter and I sat next to one another on the couch watching TV.
+My daughter and I sat next to each other on the couch, watching TV.
 She’s never been a big cuddler, but I grabbed her hand and held it anyway.
 She immediately looked up at me and gave me a sweet smile before looking back at the TV.
 At the time, this little gesture didn’t seem like much at all; I was simply trying to let her know I was thinking about her.
 I thought I knew the tricks for how to give your child positive attention—and I thought it took more effort.
 However, that moment meant much more to my daughter than I realized.
-Now, anytime we are next to one another, whether in front of the TV or eating dinner in a restaurant, she grabs my hand and smiles up at me.

-Holding hands with my daughter isn’t a grand gesture, but that’s exactly my point—giving your kids attention doesn’t have to be!
+According to the Indiana University School of Medicine, positive attention—such as eye contact, a warm smile, or simply showing interest in what your child is doing—plays a significant role in building a child’s positive self-image and reducing negative behavior.
+The small stuff really does matter!
 Now, I am not going to tell you to put down your phone or turn off the TV or leave the dishes in the sink for a while.
 You already know to do those things.
 Instead, I want you to try these 13 unique ways to give positive attention to your children.

 1. Let them lead for the day.